These are the main things you need to know:

 You must keep the exterior and structure of the property in good repair.
 This includes heating, drains, gutters, external pipes, and installations for gas, electricity, water and sanitation.

-You must ensure that all furniture and soft furnishings comply with current fire regulations.
-You need to remove from the property items which do not comply, or where you can’t find evidence of compliance.
+You must ensure all furniture and soft furnishings comply with current fire regulations.
+You need to remove items from the property which do not comply or where you can’t find evidence of compliance.
 We can advise you of the exclusions to this legislation.

 The HHSRS allows local authorities to assess the condition of a property and any potential hazards.
 The aim is to maintain good standards in the private rented sector.
 We can help you understand how this legislation may apply to your property.

-As a landlord it is your responsibility to ensure that all the electrical equipment in your property is safe.
-It is now law for all rental properties to have an Electrical Installation Condition Report (EICR) in place before any tenancy starts and this certificate is renewable every 5 years unless specified to be sooner within the report.
+As a landlord, you are responsible for ensuring that all the electrical equipment in your property is safe.
+It is now law for all rental properties to have an Electrical Installation Condition Report (EICR) in place before any tenancy starts.
+This certificate is renewable every five years unless specified to be sooner within the report.

-If you are going to be leaving any appliances (that are not hard wired) at the property then these will need to be PAT tested before any tenancy starts and on an annual basis.
+If you leave any appliances (that are not hard-wired) at the property, these will need to be PAT tested annually and before any tenancy starts.

-Landlords are under a duty to ensure that the risk of exposure to tenants, residents and visitors by Legionella is properly assessed and controlled.
-As a landlord you are responsible for maintaining a low-risk water supply to the property.
-It is advised to have a legionnaires risk assessment carried out.
+Landlords are obliged to ensure that the risk of exposure to tenants, residents and visitors by Legionella is properly assessed and controlled.
+As a landlord, you are responsible for maintaining a low-risk water supply to the property.
+Therefore, it is advised to have a legionnaires risk assessment carried out.

 It is a legal requirement for one smoke alarm to be fitted to each storey of your property.
 These smoke alarms must be tested (and deemed working) at the start of the tenancy.

-Any room that contains a solid fuel burning appliance e.g. log burner must contain a carbon monoxide alarm within 5 meters of the appliance.
-A carbon monoxide alarm is also advised where there is any gas appliance e.g. boiler/gas hob and the legislation is due to change in 2022 to reflect this whereby carbon monoxide alarms will also become mandatory.
+Any room with a solid fuel-burning appliance, e.g. log burner, must contain a carbon monoxide alarm within 5 meters of the appliance.
+A carbon monoxide alarm is also advised where there is any gas appliance, e.g. boiler/gas hob, and the legislation is due to change in 2022 to reflect this, whereby carbon monoxide alarms will also become mandatory.

-Just like employers, landlords have certain legal obligations when it comes to fire safety, protection of their properties and the safety of people who reside in their premises.
+Just like employers, landlords have specific legal obligations regarding fire safety, the protection of their properties and the safety of people who reside in their premises.
 However, it is not as simple as ensuring that there is a fire extinguisher to hand – fire safety largely depends on the potential risks and the layout of the building.

 Legislation requires that landlords carry out fire risk assessments in all areas of their properties.
-This process will identify any fire hazards, who is at risk and decide if anything needs to be done to remove or reduce that risk.
+This process will identify fire hazards, who is at risk, and decide if anything needs to be done to remove or reduce that risk.

-There are some exemptions; including listed properties however, if you believe that your property is exempt then please speak to a member of our team who will advise you of how to apply for exemption.
+There are some exemptions, including listed properties; however, if you believe your property is exempt, please speak to a member of our team who will advise you on how to apply for an exemption.
 It is your responsibility as the landlord to register your property as exempt with proof of the exemption with your local authority.

-The government are due to announce a further progression to this law whereby all properties will need to reach a Rating of C or above.
+The government is due to announce a further progression to this law whereby all properties must reach a Rating of C or above.
 This legislation is expected to be introduced for all new tenancies in 2026 and all tenancies from 2028.

 A HMO is an entire flat or house that is let to 3 tenants or more who live as two households or more and share a kitchen, a bathroom and/or a toilet.
-HMO standards and obligations differ in all locations and information should be sought from the local council who will advise if your property requires a license or not and what obligations you have in ensure your property meets regulations.
+HMO standards and obligations differ in all locations.
+Information should be sought from the local council which will advise if your property requires a license or not and what obligations you have to ensure your property meets regulations.

 read more (Teignbridge BC)

 Most often, any discrepancy is settled amicably, with help from Complete.
-Should a dispute arise that cannot be settled amicably, the Tenancy Deposit Scheme has a process laid out to adjudicated.
+However, should a dispute arise that cannot be settled amicably, the Tenancy Deposit Scheme has a process laid out to adjudicated.
 We can explain more about this process, should the need arise.

-Your responsibility as a landlord is to make sure that your property and any of your contents are fully insured against fire, flood, theft and damage.
+Your responsibility as a landlord is to ensure that your property and any of your contents are fully insured against fire, flood, theft and damage.
 As a minimum every landlord should take out Buildings Insurance for their property.
 There are also specialist rent and legal protection policies available.

 Mortgages can vary and if you have not got a specialist buy to let mortgage you will be required to have consent to let from your mortgage lender before any tenancy commences.